mavryk-network/taquito/website/versioned_docs/version-17.5.0/tutorial.md

     docker run --pull always -it --entrypoint sh docker.io/tezos/tezos:latest

     # now you are inside the docker container
-    octez-client -E https://ghostnet.ecadinfra.com gen keys mysamplekey -s secp256k1 octez-client -E https://ghostnet.ecadinfra.com show address mysamplekey -S
+    octez-client -E https://rpc.mavryk,network/basenet gen keys mysamplekey -s secp256k1 octez-client -E https://rpc.mavryk,network/basenet show address mysamplekey -S
   ```
   The new address you just created has a balance of zero.
-For the testnet, You can go to [ghostnet faucet](https://faucet.ghostnet.teztnets.xyz/) and send some ṁ to it for free.
+For the testnet, You can go to [basenet faucet](https://basenet-faucet.mavryk.network/) and send some ṁ to it for free.
 On mainnet, you need to buy actual Tez on an exchange.
 </details>

 Congratulations!
 You have just sent an operation to the Tezos blockchain using Taquito.